aahtson/weasherfetch/README.md

 # A very simple bash script for fetching a weather report for your location

+This script utilizes [openweathermap API](https://home.openweathermap.org/) and [ipinfo API](https://ipinfo.io/) to get and parse information about weather at your current location and outputs it in your terminal using simple and minimalistic CLI.

 ## Dependencies:

 [jq](https://jqlang.github.io/jq) $-$ a lightweight and flexible command-line JSON processor.